← Back to blog

 OpsMar 14, 2026

-Stripe vs Dodo Payments for micro-SaaS payments: quick comparison
+Stripe vs Dodo Payments for micro-SaaS: tax, MoR, refunds, affiliates

 Stripe vs Dodo Payments comparison for micro-SaaS payments

 Stripe and Dodo Payments can both get you paid.
-The real difference is how much compliance and payment ops you want to own — and how predictable your refunds, disputes, and payouts feel once volume grows.
+The real difference is how much compliance and payment ops you want to own, whether you want merchant-of-record help, and how predictable your refunds, disputes, and payouts feel once volume grows.

-This is a quick founder comparison with an affiliate-ops lens: affiliates amplify refunds and disputes, so you want a provider you can reconcile cleanly (order → refund → net revenue → commission).
+This is a quick founder comparison with an affiliate-ops lens: affiliates amplify refunds and disputes, so you want a provider you can reconcile cleanly (order → refund → net revenue → commission) without inventing the ledger from scratch every month.

 Table of contents